Personal identification number: IBM 3624 + offset method

 To allow user-selectable PINs it is possible to store a PIN offset value.
-The offset is found by subtracting natural PIN from the customer selected PIN using modulo 10.
+The offset is found by subtracting the natural PIN from the customer selected PIN using modulo 10.
 For example, if the natural PIN is 1234, and the user wishes to have a PIN of 2345, the offset is 1111.

 The offset can be stored either on the card track data, or in a database at the card issuer.

 To validate the PIN, the issuing bank calculates the natural PIN as in the above method, then adds the offset and compares this value to the entered PIN.

 VISA method

 The VISA method is used by many card schemes and is not VISA-specific.
 The VISA method generates a PIN verification value (PVV).
 Similar to the offset value, it can be stored on the card's track data, or in a database at the card issuer.
 This is called the reference PVV.

 The VISA method takes the rightmost eleven digits of the PAN excluding the checksum value, a PIN validation key index (PVKI, chosen from one to six, a PVKI of 0 indicates that the PIN cannot be verified through PVS) and the required PIN value to make a 64-bit number, the PVKI selects a validation key (PVK, of 128 bits) to encrypt this number.
 From this encrypted value, the PVV is found.

 To validate the PIN, the issuing bank calculates a PVV value from the entered PIN and PAN and compares this value to the reference PVV.
 If the reference PVV and the calculated PVV match, the correct PIN was entered.

-Unlike the IBM method, the VISA method doesn't derive a PIN.
+Unlike the IBM method, the VISA method does not derive a PIN.
 The PVV value is used to confirm the PIN entered at the terminal, was also used to generate the reference PVV.
 The PIN used to generate a PVV can be randomly generated, user-selected or even derived using the IBM method.